Asteria Lending Inc. 14th Floor, World Center Building, 330 Sen Gil Puyat Ave, Makati, Philippines

 Anti-piracy, counter-terrorism search and rescue, humanitarian assistance, disaster relief and efforts to combat trafficking, cyber and financial crimes represent new frontiers for non-traditional security cooperation.
 Information sharing and collaboration in busting financial and logistical networks of international terrorism provide an excellent platform for cross-border cooperation.

-Plans to enhance defense ties started with the 2017 goodwill visit of Chinese naval vessels and continued this year with stops by a Chinese research ship and an aircraft for refurbishment and refueling.
+Plans to enhance defence ties started with the 2017 goodwill visit of Chinese naval vessels and continued this year with stops by a Chinese research ship and an aircraft for refurbishment and refuelling.

-For the Philippine people, the latest relationship with China present a substantial economic opportunity requiring strategic engagement.
+For the Philippine people, the latest relationship with China presents a substantial economic opportunity requiring strategic engagement.